ninjabat/buildy/README.md

 # buildy

-This project is for automatically building attack boxes - whether it's a Parrot linux install in Hack the Box or a fresh Kali VM, the goal here is to provide a consistent set of tools and configurations... just like I like them.
+This project is for automatically building attack boxes - whether it's a Parrot Linux pwnbox in Hack the Box or a fresh Kali VM, the goal here is to provide a consistent set of tools and configurations... just like I like them.

 This project includes setting up obscure features like i3, vim, and nitrogen for the best window managing & text editing you can get (probably not).